Rabios/Pancake/README.md

 - Shares concepts of most lovable frameworks like LOVE, Pygame, And AppGameKit!
 - Easy and simple to setup!
 - Free, Moddable, Open-Source, Cross-Platform!
-- Fast, Lightweight, And thin in one pack!
-(All in over 40kb, Minimifed version over 30kb)
+- Fast, Very lightweight, And very thin in one file!
 - Every part needed is written without dependencies!
 From OS detection to gamepad support...
 - You can use `CanvasRenderingContext2D` or `WebGLRenderingContext` as graphics renderer!
 - Collision detection physics!